 1 Introduction

-Machine-type communications (MTC) are entering our daily lives and promising to help enable a more convenient, intelligent and hyper-connected world.
-The deployment of MTC infrastructure networks are expanding rapidly and have the potential to support both consumer as well as industrial markets.
-There are many kinds of services and applications of MTC with diversified requirements targeting different market segments posing challenges for example coverage, security, power consumption, cost and data rates, MTC is a subject of high interest for the information and communication technology industry and other industries, as well as end users, regulators and other sectors that can benefit from this new communication technology.
+Machine-type communications (MTC) are entering our daily lives and offer the potential to help enable a more convenient, intelligent and hyper-connected world.
+The deployment of MTC infrastructure networks are expanding rapidly and are being deployed to support both consumer as well as industrial markets.
+There are many kinds of services and applications of MTC with a diverse range of requirements targeting different market segments.
+These pose a number of challenges, for example; support for a large number of devices, wide area and deep indoor coverage, security, low power consumption, low cost and various data rates.
+MTC is a subject of high interest for the information and communication technology industry and other industries, as well as end users, regulators and other sectors that can potentially benefit from this emerging communications technology.
 International Mobile Telecommunication (IMT) infrastructure networks are expected to play a role in supporting MTC applications.

-IMT systems have been developed to satisfy various MTC broadband and narrowband requirements and use cases.
+The 3rd Generation Partnership Project (3GPP) has expanded its MTC portfolio to include new IMT based technologies including Narrowband IoT (NB-IoT) and Long Term Evolution enhanced MTC (LTE-eMTC)..Technical specifications are also being developed in 3GPP for Ultra Reliable Low Latency Communications (URLLC) which will support some MTC use cases.
+The development of New Radio (NR) within 3GPP to meet the IMT-2020 requirements will include specifications to satisfy various MTC broadband and narrowbandrequirements and use cases.
 As described in Recommendation ITU-R M.2083, the support of massive Machine Type Communication (mMTC) is one of the main usage scenarios of IMT-2020.

-New capabilities of IMT systems have been developed to support optimized narrowband communication of MTC devices.
-The 3rd Generation Partnership Project (3GPP) has expanded its MTC portfolio to include new IMT based technologies including Narrowband IoT (NB-IoT) and Long Term Evolution enhanced MTC (LTE-eMTC).
-These new IMT based technologies have optimised features to support a large number of MTC devices chareacterised by low throughput, low power consumption, low cost with wide coverage and deep indoor penetration.
-Also, technical specifications are also being developed in 3GPP for Ultra Reliable Low Latency Communications (URLLC) which may support some MTC use cases.

 Globally, the importance of developing reliable and cost effective connectivity solutions for various industries is increasing on a daily basis.
-These include smart energy management, agriculture, water management, waste management and utilities that may have a direct impact on the social and economic development.
+These include smart energy management, agriculture, water management, waste management, health, transportation, agriculture and utilities that may have a direct impact on social and economic development.
 Around 29 billion connected devices are forecasted by the year 2021, as per the Ericsson Mobility Report, 2017.

-[Editor’s note: Include footnote reference for Ericsson report].

-[Editor’s note: Expand the introduction to ensure that both narrowband and broadband are considered.]
+[Comment; this text below is proposed to be moved from the previous section 4.4]

+MTC has wide range of narrowband and broadband requirements based on each use case.
+Several use cases for MTC connections are expected to have narrowband requirement as well as wide coverage area and low power consumption.
+Some of the MTC requirements are summarized in the following figure.

+The broadband MTC spectrum requirement (e.g. UL live streaming of high definition cameras, etc.) are planned to be met by utilizing the resources identified for current IMT-Advanced and future IMT-2020 systems.
+This can utilize the current and future spectrum identified for IMT systems.

+The harmonization of spectrum usage of already identified IMT spectrum seems to be very promising to meet narrowband MTC requirements in particular for developing countries (e.g. parking, lighting, meters, wearable, etc.).
+This might differ from one region to another based on the availability of the spectrum resources.

+[Editor's note: Further details to be provided on low throughput requirement low power consumption and long battery life, coverage enhancement, etc.]

+The harmonised use of spectrum for IMT systems, including those used to support MTC applications, have advantages such as:

+– Fast ecosystem development and deployment.

+– Cheap ecosystem for the market and consumers.

+– Compatibility of consumer devices with cellular networks with high reliability and interoperability.

 2 Scope

 This report addresses studies on the technical and operational aspects of radio networks and systems, as well as spectrum needed, including possible harmonized use of spectrum to support the implementation of narrowband and broadband MTC infrastructures.